 Q: Why do people wear face shields when fishing?

-A: Fishing face masks offer excellent protection from the sun, wind and cold.
-They’re highly versatile, and can be worn in variety of ways.
-They reduce the amount of sunscreen you need, and keep sweat from getting into your eyes.
+A: Fishing face masks offer excellent protection from the sun, wind, and cold.
+They’re highly versatile and can be worn in a variety of ways.
+They reduce the amount of sunscreen you need and keep sweat from getting into your eyes.

 Q: What do face shields protect you from?